srgokribb/Rifdock-Total-Setup/README.md

 - PyRosetta4
 - PatchDock
 - PsiPred
-- silent_tools
-- motif_clustering/cluster
+- Environment modules 4.5.2 (It is necessary to load other version of GCC.)
+- GCC-6.5.0 (Necessary to build and run rifdock)
 - Rosetta_3.9 compiled as cxx11_omp (Re2c and Ninja are needed)
 - RifDock (Boost 1.65.0 is needed)
+- silent_tools
 - Scaffolds
-- Environment modules 4.5.2 (It is necessary to load other version of GCC.)
-- GCC-6.5.0 (Necessary to build and run rifdock)

 ### Notice
 - In this protocol, the command line which starts with **"#"** means **"root"** or **"administer"**, and the command line which starts with **"$"** means **"local user"**.